-Capital Assets - Capital assets, which include land, are reported in the governmental activities columns in the government-wide financial statements.
+Capital Assets - Capital assets, which include land and drainage improvements, are reported in the governmental activities columns in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of at least \$5,000.
 Such assets are recorded at historical cost if purchased or estimated acquisition value at the date of donation if donated.
 The costs of normal maintenance and repairs that do not add value of the assets or materially extend the assets' lives are not capitalized.
+Drainage improvements are depreciated using the straight-line method over the estimated useful life of fifty years.